modir/laminas-book/docs/operation.md

 ## About Event Manager

+!!! note
-> In this section, we will give some advanced information about event manager.
+    In this section, we will give some advanced information about event manager.
 You can relatively safely skip this section, however refer to it if you plan to implement some advanced event listeners in your website.

 Previously in this chapter we have mentioned that the application life cycle consists of *events*.
 One class can *trigger* an event, and other classes may *listen* to events.
 Technically, triggering an event means just calling another class' "callback" method.
 The event management is implemented inside of the @`Laminas\EventManager` component.

-> Laminas (and particularly its @`Laminas\Mvc` component) hardly depends on events to operate,
-> and because of that its source code is a combination of event listeners which is rather difficult to understand.
+Laminas (and particularly its @`Laminas\Mvc` component) hardly depends on events to operate, and because of that its source code is a combination of event listeners which is rather difficult to understand.
-> Fortunately, in most cases you do not need to understand how Laminas triggers and handles events internally, you just need
-> to understand what event is, what events present in application life cycle and what is the difference between usual *event manager* and
+Fortunately, in most cases you do not need to understand how Laminas triggers and handles events internally, you just need to understand what event is, what events present in application life cycle and what is the difference between usual *event manager* and
-> *shared event manager*.
+*shared event manager*.

 ### Event & MvcEvent